jasper-schnabel/neovim-lua/README.md

 # neovim-lua

-A simple and powerful neovim setup configured with lua, always kinda WIP!
+A simple and powerful neovim setup configured in lua, always kinda WIP!

 ## Features